bateller/martinfitzpatrick.name/content/pathomx/creating_custom_tools.rst

     View = spectra(output_data, styles=styles);

 This is the main guts of our gremlin.
-A copy of the :python:`input_data` is made to :python:`output_data` and then a simple loop iterates `evilness` times while performing some or other task on the :python:`output_data`.
+A copy of the `input_data` is made to `output_data` and then a simple loop iterates `evilness` times while performing some or other task on the `output_data`.
 The choice of actions are: delete row, delete column, switch two rows, switch two columns.
 An option is available to make a random selection from these transformations.
 Setting `evilness` to 10 and `gremlin_type` to 1 will perform 100 random operations on the data.
 Enough to drive anyone quite mad.